 - research or study

-- reproduction for the purpose of judicial proceedings or professional advice.
+- judicial proceedings or professional advice

+Individuals may rely on this provision to use or copy limited amounts of copyright material for the purposes of research or study.
 Research is defined as the 'diligent and systematic enquiry or investigation into a subject in order to discover facts and principles'.
-Study is defined as 'the application of the mind to the acquisition of knowledge, as by reading, investigation or reflection; the cultivation of a particular branch of learning, science or art.'
-The research and study provisions are not limited to people enrolled in formal courses; they also apply to people studying or researching under the own direction.
+Study is defined as 'the application of the mind to the acquisition of knowledge, as by reading, investigation or reflection; the cultivation of a particular branch of learning, science or art'.
+This provision is not limited to formal courses but also includes people conducting study or research under their own direction.